Emergency management: Somalia

 In Somalia, the Federal Government announced in May 2013 that the Cabinet approved draft legislation on a new Somali Disaster Management Agency (SDMA), which had originally been proposed by the Ministry of Interior.
-According to the Prime Minister's Media Office, the SDMA leads and coordinate the government's response to various natural disasters, and is part of a broader effort by the federal authorities to re-establish national institutions.
+According to the Prime Minister's Media Office, the SDMA leads and coordinates the government's response to various natural disasters, and is part of a broader effort by the federal authorities to re-establish national institutions.
 The Federal Parliament is now expected to deliberate on the proposed bill for endorsement after any amendments.

 Turkey

-Disaster and Emergency Management Presidency founded in 2009 in order to combat all types of diasester and emergency cases.
+Disaster and Emergency Management Presidency founded in 2009 in order to combat all types of disaster and emergency cases.
 The headquarters of the organizations situates in Ankara.

 The organization is founded in order to take necessary measures for effective emergency management and civil protection nationwide in Turkey.
 The presidency conducts pre-incident work, such as preparedness, mitigation and risk management, during-incident work such as response, and post-incident work such as recovery and reconstruction.
 AFAD reports to the Turkish Ministry of Interior.

 In a disaster and emergency, the AFAD is the sole responsible organization.

 United Kingdom

 Following the 2000 fuel protests and severe flooding that same year, as well as the foot-and-mouth crisis in 2001, the United Kingdom passed the Civil Contingencies Act 2004 (CCA).
 The CCA defined some organisations as Category 1 and 2 Responders and set responsibilities regarding emergency preparedness and response.
 It is managed by the Civil Contingencies Secretariat through Regional Resilience Forums and local authorities.

-Disaster management training is generally conducted at the local level, and consolidated through professional courses that can be taken at the Emergency Planning College.
+Disaster management training is generally conducted at the local level, and consolidated through professional courses that can be taken at the UK Resilience Academy.
 Diplomas, undergraduate and postgraduate qualifications can be gained at universities throughout the country.
-The Institute of Emergency Management is a charity, established in 1996, providing consulting services for the government, media and commercial sectors.
-There are a number of professional societies for Emergency Planners including the Emergency Planning Society and the Institute of Civil Protection and Emergency Management.
+The Institute of Emergency Management is a charity, established in 1996, providing consulting services for the government, media, and commercial sectors.
+There are a number of professional societies for Emergency Planners including the Emergency Planning Society and the Institute of Civil Protection and Emergency Management (ICPEM).

 One of the largest emergency exercises in the UK was carried out on 20 May 2007 near Belfast, Northern Ireland: a simulated plane crash-landing at Belfast International Airport.
 Staff from five hospitals and three airports participated in the drill, and almost 150 international observers assessed its effectiveness.